thorlindberg/thesis/dissertation/8-2 results-syntax.md

 {"sub":"Motivation"}

 The motivation for this implementation of types is the current inability to extend or enumerate types in the JSON specification.
-The result of this flaw is that developers cannot validate whether their data structures are correct or incorrect before they have been received by a client.
+The result of this flaw is that developers cannot validate whether their data structures are correct or incorrect before they have been decoded in a software application.

 Consider a simple `data structure` that conforms to the JSON specification: